smclab/liferay-theme-hooks/packages/liferay-theme-babel-hook/README.md

 ## How it works

-This hook will execute babel to your theme's javascript after it is moved to the build directory.
+This hook will execute babel to your theme's javascript using `gulp-babel` after it is moved to the build directory.